 2. Lighter than sunspots because they are deeper

 3. Mostly patchy

-4. mostly around cheek area on both sids, although head can be involved.
+4. Mostly around cheek area(s) on both sides, although other parts of the face can be involved

 What causes it?

 It is unknown so far, but research has pointed to hormonal imbalance, stress, excessive heat, pregnancy, genetics, certain medications such as antidepressants and blood pressure medications, inappropriate and unsupervised use of bleaching creams, and ultimately the damaging effects of sun exposure, which can dramatically increase pigmentation.
 Two factors to watch for when receiving treatments for pigmentation are:

 Chemical peels and lasers (Cosmelon, VI Peels, and Obagi Fraxel lasers, CO2 lasers, and other fractionated lasers) are all possible treatments.

 Can people of all skin types and colors go for this treatment?